 - Log in to the AWS Management Console.

 - Choose the following button to launch the stack in AWS CloudFormation.
-Note that, the template launches resources in us-east-1 (North Virginia) Region.
+Note that, the template launches resources in us-west-2 (Oregon) Region.

 - Select “I acknowledge that AWS CloudFormation might create IAM resources.”

 - Wait until the CloudFormation stack moves from CREATE_IN_PROGRESS state to CREATE_COMPLETE state (~5 minutes).

 Step 2: Train and deploy Amazon Personalize campaign

 - From the AWS Management Console, open the Amazon SageMaker console.